 The French Open is one of the four Grand Slam tennis tournaments held annually on clay courts in the western outskirts of Paris.
-Let’s examine the tournament, its history, and those who have claimed victory at The French Open.

 The French Open

 The French Open (also called Roland Garros, named after the French aviator) is the second tennis Grand Slam tournament of the calendar year, usually starting early to mid-May.
 The French Open is held in Paris, France, at the Bois de Boulogne (park on the city’s outskirts).
 The event is traditionally the only Grand Slam event played on clay.